Uber Is Giving Thousands Of Employees Raises

 Hornsey told BuzzFeed News that, in conversations with employees, compensation emerged as one of their top nine concerns.

-In the BuzzFeed News story published Monday, employees discuss how compensation packages at Uber are lower than competitors when it comes to salary, and aggressively weighted towards equity.
+In the BuzzFeed News story published Monday, employees discuss how compensation packages at Uber are lower than its competitors when it comes to salary, and aggressively weighted towards equity.
 This system, known colloquially as golden handcuffs, incentivizes employees to stay on at a company, even if they'd rather leave and work somewhere else.

 Previously, The Information reported that Uber uses an algorithm to keep labor costs down by estimating the lowest salary a new employee is likely to accept.

 This announcement comes after a very tough year for Uber, in which a female engineer's viral blog post on workplace culture launched two internal investigations at Uber and CEO Travis Kalanick resigned his post.
-An executive team of 14 individuals is currently searching for his replacement.
+Uber's board is currently searching for his replacement.

 Caroline O'Donovan is a senior technology reporter for BuzzFeed News and is based in San Francisco.